exoscale/exoscale-cloud-controller-manager/docs/service-loadbalancer.md

-If set to `true`, the Exoscale CCM will consider the NLB as externally managed and will not attempt to create/update/delete the NLB instance which ID is specified in the K8s *Service* annotations.
+If set to `true`, the Exoscale CCM will consider the NLB as externally managed and will not attempt to create/update/delete the NLB instance whose ID is specified in the K8s *Service* annotations.

 #### `service.beta.kubernetes.io/exoscale-loadbalancer-service-name`